YongoDavid/DEMO-NOVEMBER-2025/README.md

 05 NOV
 New day, same grind.
 Still working on phase2 of AIxEcom, i have two more demos that have been build already.
+I will keep experimenting on the right LM to use for phase 2.